Use a Cover Letter Format Recruiters Love

 The Best UK Cover Letter Format

-Your cover letter is your chance to stand out for all the right reasons with prospective employers.
+Your cover letter is your chance to stand to prospective employers for all the right reasons.
 By choosing the best cover letter format, you’ll make the best possible first impression.

 The best UK cover letter format will always include:

 - Your contact details.

 - A paragraph detailing your skills and experience.

 - A description of who you are and what you can bring to the position.